LorenzDuremdes/Second-Brain/nutrition (road cycling).md

 1. post-workout nutrition > intra-workout nutrition > pre-workout nutrition
 	1. All of the nutrition and hydration choices you make in the 18–48-hour period between your workouts determine whether you have the carbohydrate stores necessary for a high-quality training session.
-In contrast, your immediate pre-workout nutrition choices don’t do much to change your [[glycogen]] stores; they have more impact on how energized you feel.^[The Time-Crunched Cyclist: Race-Winning Fitness in 6 Hours a Week, 3rd Edition, p.
+In contrast, your immediate pre-workout nutrition choices don’t do much to change your [[glycogen]] stores; they have more impact on how energized you feel.^[The [[Time]]-Crunched Cyclist: Race-Winning Fitness in 6 Hours a Week, 3rd Edition, p.
 22]

 # [[recovery (road cycling)]]
 1. how can [[sodium]] help with [[physical exercise]] recovery?
-	1. [[sodium]] plays an important role in transporting carbohydrate out of the gut and into the bloodstream^[The Time-Crunched Cyclist: Race-Winning Fitness in 6 Hours a Week, 3rd Edition, p.
+	1. [[sodium]] plays an important role in transporting carbohydrate out of the gut and into the bloodstream^[The [[Time]]-Crunched Cyclist: Race-Winning Fitness in 6 Hours a Week, 3rd Edition, p.
 22]

 # macronutrients
 1. recommended carbohydrates for optimal endurance performance ≈ 6–10g per kg of bodyweight^[https://www.trainerroad.com/blog/cycling-nutrition-everything-you-need-to-know/]